FelipeECarvalho/LibraryManager/README.md

 # LibraryManager

-Esta é uma aplicação moderna, robusta e escalável construída com **.NET 8**, utilizando as mais avançadas práticas de arquitetura de software para garantir um código de alta qualidade, manutenível e performático.
+This is a modern, robust, and scalable application built with **.NET 8**, using the most advanced software architecture practices to ensure high-quality, maintainable, and performant code.

-## 🏛️ Arquitetura e Design
+## 🏛️ Architecture and Design

-A fundação do projeto foi meticulosamente planejada para garantir uma estrutura limpa e um design que reflete as melhores práticas do mercado.
+The project's foundation was meticulously planned to ensure a clean structure and a design that reflects the best market practices.

 ### **Clean Architecture**
-A aplicação segue rigorosamente os princípios da **Clean Architecture**, garantindo uma separação clara de responsabilidades entre as camadas (Core, Application, Infrastructure, Persistence, Presentation).
-A comunicação entre as camadas é feita através de interfaces, promovendo baixo acoplamento e facilitando a testabilidade e a manutenção.
+The application strictly follows the principles of **Clean Architecture**, ensuring a clear separation of responsibilities among the layers (Core, Application, Infrastructure, Persistence, Presentation).
+Communication between layers is done through interfaces, promoting low coupling and facilitating testability and maintenance.

 ### **Domain-Driven Design (DDD)**
-O coração da aplicação é o seu domínio, modelado com as melhores práticas do DDD:
+The heart of the application is its domain, modeled with the best DDD practices:
-- **Value Objects**: Para representar conceitos imutáveis e com validações intrínsecas.
+- **Value Objects**: To represent immutable concepts with intrinsic validations.
-- **Padrões de Organização**: O código do domínio é altamente organizado, refletindo fielmente as regras de negócio.
+- **Organizational Patterns**: The domain code is highly organized, faithfully reflecting the business rules.
-- **Domain Errors**: Centralização e padronização das mensagens de erro do domínio para garantir consistência e clareza.
+- **Domain Errors**: Centralization and standardization of domain error messages to ensure consistency and clarity.

 ---
-## ✨ Features Principais
+## ✨ Main Features

-### **API RESTful e Bem Documentada**
+### **Well-Documented RESTful API**
-A API foi construída seguindo o padrão REST e está completamente documentada com **Swagger (OpenAPI)**.
+The API was built following the REST pattern and is fully documented with **Swagger (OpenAPI)**.
-- **Paginação**: Para otimizar a performance em consultas que retornam grandes volumes de dados.
+- **Pagination**: To optimize performance in queries that return large volumes of data.
-- **Padronização de Retornos**: Uso de `ProblemDetails` e um `Result Pattern` bem definido para padronizar as respostas de sucesso e erro, tornando a API previsível e fácil de ser consumida.
+- **Standardized Returns**: Use of `ProblemDetails` and a well-defined `Result Pattern` to standardize success and error responses, making the API predictable and easy to consume.

-### **Autenticação e Autorização com JWT**
+### **Authentication and Authorization with JWT**
-Sistema de segurança robusto utilizando **JSON Web Tokens (JWT)**.
+A robust security system using **JSON Web Tokens (JWT)**.
-- **Refresh Tokens**: Implementação de refresh tokens para manter sessões ativas de forma segura.
+- **Refresh Tokens**: Implementation of refresh tokens to keep sessions active securely.
-- **Senhas Seguras**: Geração e verificação de senhas utilizando algoritmos de hash modernos para garantir a segurança das credenciais.
+- **Secure Passwords**: Generation and verification of passwords using modern hashing algorithms to ensure the security of credentials.

-### **CQRS com Mediator**
+### **CQRS with Mediator**
-O padrão **CQRS (Command Query Responsibility Segregation)** foi implementado com a biblioteca **MediatR**, separando operações de escrita (Commands) das de leitura (Queries).
+The **CQRS (Command Query Responsibility Segregation)** pattern was implemented with the **MediatR** library, separating write operations (Commands) from read operations (Queries).
-- **Behaviors Avançados**: O pipeline do MediatR foi enriquecido com behaviors para:
+- **Advanced Behaviors**: The MediatR pipeline has been enriched with behaviors for:
-    - **Logging**: Rastreabilidade completa da execução.
+    - **Logging**: Complete traceability of execution.
-    - **Validação**: Integração com **FluentValidator** para validações automáticas.
+    - **Validation**: Integration with **FluentValidator** for automatic validations.
-    - **Resiliência de Transações**: Uso de políticas do Polly para garantir a consistência.
+    - **Transactional Resilience**: Use of Polly policies to ensure consistency.

-### **Background Jobs Resilientes**
+### **Resilient Background Jobs**
-Um dos pontos mais fortes da aplicação é seu sistema de tarefas em segundo plano.
+One of the application's strongest points is its background task system.
-- **Filas e Agendamentos**: Suporte para jobs em fila (queues) e agendados (scheduled jobs).
+- **Queues and Schedules**: Support for queued jobs and scheduled jobs.
-- **Alta Resiliência**: Os jobs foram construídos para serem extremamente resilientes, com **reagendamentos automáticos em caso de falhas**, garantindo a execução de tarefas críticas.
+- **High Resilience**: The jobs were built to be extremely resilient, with **automatic rescheduling in case of failures**, ensuring that critical tasks are executed.

-### **Envio de E-mails em Segundo Plano**
+### **Background Email Sending**
-- **FluentEmail**: Utilização para uma construção de e-mails fluente e limpa via SMTP.
+- **FluentEmail**: Used for a fluent and clean construction of emails via SMTP.
-- **Filas de E-mail**: O envio é desacoplado da requisição principal.
-Os e-mails são enfileirados no banco de dados e processados por um background job, garantindo que a experiência do usuário não seja impactada.
+- **Email Queues**: The sending process is decoupled from the main request.
+Emails are queued in the database and processed by a background job, ensuring the user experience is not impacted.

 ---
-## 🔧 Qualidade de Código e Padrões
+## 🔧 Code Quality and Patterns

-### **Injeção de Dependência (IoC)**
+### **Dependency Injection (IoC)**
-A aplicação faz uso exemplar do contêiner de Injeção de Dependência nativo do .NET. **Todos os serviços, repositórios e outras abstrações são registrados e resolvidos via IoC**, resultando em um código desacoplado e altamente testável.
-A configuração dos serviços da camada de infraestrutura é um excelente exemplo da aplicação madura deste padrão.
+The application makes exemplary use of the native .NET Dependency Injection container. **All services, repositories, and other abstractions are registered and resolved via IoC**, resulting in decoupled and highly testable code.
+The configuration of the infrastructure layer services is an excellent example of the mature application of this pattern.

-### **Result Pattern para um Código Mais Limpo**
+### **Result Pattern for Cleaner Code**
-Um grande diferencial do projeto é a adoção do **Result Pattern**.
-Este padrão é utilizado para o retorno de métodos de serviço, **evitando o lançamento de exceções para controle de fluxo**.
-Isso resulta em um código mais claro, previsível e com uma distinção explícita entre sucesso e falha, melhorando drasticamente a legibilidade.
+A major differentiator of this project is the adoption of the **Result Pattern**.
+This pattern is used for the return of service methods, **avoiding the throwing of exceptions for flow control**.
+This results in clearer, more predictable code with an explicit distinction between success and failure, drastically improving readability.

-### **Resiliência com Polly**
+### **Resilience with Polly**
-A resiliência é um pilar desta aplicação.
-A biblioteca **Polly** é amplamente utilizada para criar políticas de `Retry`, com destaque para:
+Resilience is a pillar of this application.
+The **Polly** library is widely used to create `Retry` policies, with an emphasis on:
-- **Transações de Banco de Dados Resilientes**: Garantindo que operações críticas sejam concluídas mesmo sob condições adversas.
+- **Resilient Database Transactions**: Ensuring that critical operations are completed even under adverse conditions.
-- **Comunicação com Serviços Externos**.
+- **Communication with External Services**.

-### **Tratamento de Exceções Centralizado**
+### **Centralized Exception Handling**
-- **Global Exception Handlers**: Middlewares para tratamento de exceções de forma centralizada, convertendo erros inesperados e de validação em respostas `ProblemDetails` padronizadas.
+- **Global Exception Handlers**: Middlewares for centralized exception handling, converting unexpected and validation errors into standardized `ProblemDetails` responses.

-### **Logging Estruturado com Serilog**
+### **Structured Logging with Serilog**
-Toda a aplicação é instrumentada com logging estruturado utilizando **Serilog**, gerando logs detalhados para requisições, execução de casos de uso, erros e background jobs.
+The entire application is instrumented with structured logging using **Serilog**, generating detailed logs for requests, use case execution, errors, and background jobs.

-### **Acesso a Dados com EF Core**
+### **Data Access with EF Core**
-- **Repository Pattern & Unit of Work**: Abstração da camada de dados para encapsular a lógica de consulta e garantir a atomicidade das transações com o Unit of Work.
+- **Repository Pattern & Unit of Work**: Abstraction of the data layer to encapsulate query logic and ensure the atomicity of transactions with the Unit of Work.
-- **Melhores Práticas**: As entidades do EF Core foram configuradas seguindo as melhores práticas para performance e manutenibilidade.
+- **Best Practices**: The EF Core entities were configured following best practices for performance and maintainability.

-### **Configurações com Options Pattern**
+### **Configuration with Options Pattern**
-As configurações da aplicação são fortemente tipadas utilizando o **Options Pattern**, tornando o acesso a elas seguro e organizado.
+The application's settings are strongly typed using the **Options Pattern**, making access to them safe and organized.

 ---
-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

 - **Framework**: .NET 8
-- **Banco de Dados**: Microsoft SQL Server
+- **Database**: Microsoft SQL Server
-- **Containerização**: Docker e Docker Compose
+- **Containerization**: Docker and Docker Compose
-- **Bibliotecas Principais**:
+- **Main Libraries**:
   - MediatR
   - FluentValidation
   - Serilog